-Dana's extensive work as a teacher and counselor has provided her the opportunity to engage in the complex dynamics of individuals, couples and families.
+Through her experience as a teacher and counselor she has welcomed the opportunity to engage people going through complex dynamics experienced as individuals, couples and families.
 Her colleagues and clients know her to be inquisitive, understanding and not one to shy away from challenging situations.
 Using her curious nature and intentional listening style, she easily draws out and helps clarify her clients values and priorities, while highlighting their strengths.
-Then uses these to set goals and map out a path to achieve them.
+Then uses these to help set goals and map out a path to achieve them.
 Understanding that each person has a different way of learning and growing, she adapts herself to meet the individual’s style of learning in order to guide them towards the knowledge and skills necessary for change.

 Believing in the power of education and training, she has a broad background of study.
 In her clinical work, she draws primarily from two evidenced based therapies: Dialectical Behavioral Therapy, and Gottman Couples Therapy.
 She also weaves in other models such as, Solution Focused Therapy, Collaborative Language Systems, Motivational Interviewing, and Imago Therapy.